 To change the product key currently on your computer (and reported by Belarc) to your full personal key, you can follow the steps outlined below.

-You can change your Windows product key by following the instructions at this Change Product Key Microsoft web page.
+You can change your Windows product key by following the instructions at this Activate Windows Microsoft web page, in the Activate Using a Product Key section.
 Those instructions work on many versions of Windows.